 Due to directors - related parties represents unsecured advances made by the directors for operating expenses on behalf of the Company such as intellectual property and formation expenses.
-The expenses were paid for on behalf of the Company are due upon demand.
+The expenses were paid for on behalf of the Company and are due upon demand.
 The Company is currently not being charged interest under these advances.
-The total amount owed these directors at September 30, 2014 and June 30, 2014 is \$17,108 and \$60,350 respectively.
-As part of the settlement and stipulation agreement noted in Note 7, the company reduced this liability by approximately \$43,000 during the three months ended September 30, 2014.
+The total amount owed these directors at December 31, 2014 and June 30, 2014 is \$15,992 and \$60,350 respectively.
+As part of the settlement and stipulation agreement (See Note 7), the Company reduced this liability by approximately \$44,000 during the six months ended December 31, 2014.
+Subsequent to December 31, 2014, the balance was settled as part of a Debt Settlement Agreement (See Note 11).

-NOTE 4 - LOANS
+NOTE 4 - LOANS AND NOTES PAYABLE